 You can buy a simple system yourself from Amazon, but you will need to programme the box to alert someone who is willing to make themselves available.
 If you want to be completely sure, you should opt for a fully monitored service, where the call is routed to someone who is staffed around the clock and trained to help.
 When the call is answered, the operator decides which course of action is most appropriate – either contacting a loved one who has access to the key safe or the emergency services.

 The market leader is Telecare24; it costs about £2.30 a week.

 Dr Hilary Jones Careline Guide

-Warden Response ServiceIf you find yourself living a long distance away from your elderly loved ones and there is no one else to provide assistance in an emergency then you can opt for a careline alarm but with the added option of a warden response service.
-These are generally only available through your Local Authority.
-Prices and levels of service vary greatly so it’s best to contact the Local Authority in your relatives area for specific information.
+Warden Response Service: If you live far from your elderly loved one and have no one to help in an emergency, you can opt for a personal alarm, but with the added option of an emergency call-out service.
+These are usually only available through your local government.
+Prices and scope of services vary widely, so be sure to check with the local government office in your area of residence for specific information.